githedgehog/docs/docs/user-guide/devices.md

   vlanNamespaces: # Defines which VLANs could be used to attach servers
   - default
   vtepIP: 172.30.12.100/32
-  groups: # Defines which groups the switch belongs to
+  groups: # Defines which groups the switch belongs to, by referring to SwitchGroup objects
   - some-group
   redundancy: # Optional field to define that switch belongs to the redundancy group
     group: eslag-1 # Name of the redundancy group